The Importance of Sewer Scopes

 - Pools and Spa Inspections: Security Home Inspections offers pool and spa inspections.
 The pool and/or spa must be “open” to inspect them.
 Follow along with the pool inspector and pick up some valuable some tips if this will be your first experience.

 - Irrigation System Inspections: Irrigation systems can make your yard look great if they are working properly.
 A sprinkler head that delivers water against the house or waters the road can be harmful and/or wasteful.
 Since systems must be winterized during cold months, this service is only available when the system is active.

 - Winterization and De-Winterization Services: Homes that are vacant during winter can have frozen pipes within 24 hours of a furnace failure.
 Our winterization services remove the water from the pipes and protect the drain lines with anti-freeze.
 We guarantee your home from frozen and split pipes and the damage that can result.
 This guarantee is valid as long as we de-winterize.

 - Roofing Inspections: In addition to a standard inspection, a roof inspection can be performed to better discern if sections of a roof have been damaged by water, before the entire roof is compromised.

 - New Construction: Building a new home in Indianapolis or a surrounding community?
 Our three-phase new construction inspection can ensure that the home is being built safely and correctly.

 At Security Home Inspections, our licensed home inspectors are happy to assist you in every aspect of the home inspection process — from the essential electrical and plumbing assessments to any extra services like radon testing as well as mold testing and inspection.
 We understand the importance of having all the necessary resources to make a confident decision.
 Contact us today at (800) 878-1744 or (317) 848-1744 for more information about us, or read our customer reviews.
-For commercial property inspections in Indiana and beyond, see Parthenon Commercial Corp.
+For commercial property inspections in Indianapolis, Lafayette, IN, and beyond, see Parthenon Commercial Corp.